ExpediaGroup/flyte-client/README.md

 If not provided no authorisation will occur.

 Note: You are strongly advised to only use JWT authorisation over https.

+#### TLS - Self-signed certificates

+If your pack needs to connect to a flyte server with a self-signed certificate, please set your custom Certificate authority (CA) PEM file location as an environment variable, so flyte client can add it to the trusted root certificates:

+- FLYTE_CA_CERT_FILE

 #### Help URLs